2003 Rocori High School shooting: Shooting

+Perpetrator

+John Jason McLaughlin was born July 19, 1988.
+Prior to the shooting, McLaughlin was described as "quiet and withdrawn".

+Incident

-McLaughlin (born July 19, 1988) arrived at Rocori High School with a loaded Colt .22 caliber handgun with the intention of killing Bartell who, McLaughlin claimed, bullied him over his acne.
+McLaughlin arrived at Rocori High School with a loaded Colt .22 caliber handgun with the intention of killing Bartell who, McLaughlin claimed, bullied him over his acne.
 McLaughlin met Bartell and Rollins as they were exiting the school locker room.
 He shot at Bartell, hitting him in the chest.
-McLaughlin fired a second shot at Bartell, which missed and hit Rollins in the neck, killing him instantly.
+McLaughlin fired a second shot at Bartell, which missed, ricocheted off a wall and hit Rollins in the neck, which quickly led to his death.
 Bartell attempted to flee the scene, but he was followed by McLaughlin, who fired another shot at Bartell, hitting him in the forehead.
-Gym coach Mark Johnson then confronted McLaughlin, who initially brandished the gun at Johnson, but then emptied the bullets from the gun and dropped it.
+Gym coach Mark Johnson then confronted McLaughlin, who initially aimed the gun at Johnson, but then when Coach Johnson raised his hand and shouted at McLaughlin to 'stop', McLaughlin emptied the bullets from the gun and dropped it.
 Johnson secured the gun and took McLaughlin to the school office.

-Bartell was taken to the St. Cloud Hospital, where he was treated for severe head and brain trauma.
+Bartell was taken to the St. Cloud Hospital, where he was treated for head injury and brain trauma.
 Bartell died 16 days later, on October 11, 2003.